 - Government plans to double milk production in India from 53.5 million MT to 108 million MT by 2025.
 Oversupply of milk can push down milk cost, thereby negative for milk product companies.

 Overall, this budget is more of a status quo with little bit of changes here & there.
 It will not majorly boost or buck economic activities in the country.
 Still certain sectors will get the benefit which can impact the lives of few companies.
 For example, Government subsidy on solar pumps or tax relief to high income group can boost specific business models.
-At AI, we will be keeping a close eye on these developments and recommending stocks to our subscriber from time to time.
-If you are interested to join, click here to read more about our products & offering.

 Feel free to share this article with your friends, no attribution required.